 This class is based on active engagement with the subject matter; therefore, full class attendance, punctuality, and focus on course material are essential.
 I feel that class time is sacred.
 Having enrolled in this class, you are making a commitment to yourself, your instructor, and your peers.
 We will learn much from each other, so long as we are all present and contributing to the learning environment.
-Furthermore, the audience is a crucial part of the public speaking process; show up for each other, support each other, and we'll grow together.
+Show up and support each other, and we'll grow together.
 The Communication Studies Department expects all members of the class (teachers and students) to treat each other with respect in their communication practices.
 This includes: 1) coming to class on time ready to participate; 2) listening to others actively and dialogically; 3) staying focused on the material of the class; 4) not disrupting class; and 5) engaging in genuine dialogue, even amidst differences of opinion.

 - Keys to Class Etiquette: it is part of the course curriculum to learn the practices of effective interpersonal interaction, and we will practice these skills during class discussions.
-But here are a couple of basic rules: - You cannot not communicate: everything you do in class contributes positively or negatively to the class culture. - o Listen first and listen to understand; we are all here for new ideas, so let's embrace them. - o Contribute bravely but own our perspectives and our questions (the devil needs no advocates).
+But here are a couple of basic rules: - You cannot not communicate: everything you do in class contributes positively or negatively to the class culture. - Listen first and listen to understand; we are all here for new ideas, so let's embrace them. - Contribute bravely but own our perspectives and our questions (the devil needs no advocates).